Why are the airlines fighting so hard to own Spirit, the most beat-up brand in air travel?

 It may seem puzzling that Spirit, a complaint magnet and punchline for years, suddenly seems to be the belle of the air-travel ball.
 Certainly some travelers are puzzled.
 “Hey, JetBlue shareholders,” wrote a commenter on a Washington Post article about the news.
 “Have you ever flown on Spirit?
 Worst experience of my 70 years of flying multiple carriers…..and you want to pay a premium for it?”
 Another adds: “Why??
 Spirit is a dumpster fire.”

 Among the curious, apparently, are JetBlue customers.
 “Many of you have been asking us about JetBlue’s proposal to acquire Spirit Airlines,” CEO Robin Hayes wrote in a recent email to the company’s TrueBlue (frequent flier) members, going on to list the “benefits” the deal would create for its “valued customers.”
-These include a greatly expanded network of destinations, but also promises of expanding JetBlue service and perks like better legroom and free snacks — which seems to suggest the Spirit fleet would be overhauled and the brand would be subsumed into JetBlue.
+These include a greatly expanded network of destinations, but also promises of expanding JetBlue service and perks like better legroom and free snacks—which seems to suggest the Spirit fleet would be overhauled and the brand would be subsumed into JetBlue.
 (Those details haven’t actually been spelled out in either acquisition scenario.)

 But it would be a mistake to conclude that all that’s really being targeted here is Spirit’s collection of routes.
-Instead, the unexpected bidding war speaks both to the surprising and counterintuitive strength of the Spirit brand — and to the current, and perhaps future, state of air travel brands in general as the industry struggles its way back to pre-pandemic volume.
+Instead, the unexpected bidding war speaks both to the surprising and counterintuitive strength of the Spirit brand—and to the current, and perhaps future, state of air travel brands in general as the industry struggles its way back to pre-pandemic volume.

 As I’ve noted previously, despite its reputation as “a flying Waffle House,” Spirit has actually been a quite profitable business.
-This contradicts the common-sense wisdom that a punching-bag brand can’t last as a marketplace winner — but that’s because the common-sense wisdom can be wrong.
+This contradicts the common-sense wisdom that a punching-bag brand can’t last as a marketplace winner—but that’s because the common-sense wisdom can be wrong.
 There is often a considerable gap between what consumers say they want and how they actually behave.
 Spirit figured out that there’s a customer base that will put up with a lot to save a buck, and that turned it into “a brilliant business,” as one consultant told me.
 “Spirit is consistently incredibly profitable,” another airline business observer agreed.
 If that comes at the cost of being a constant source of late-night show jokes and memes, so be it.

 At the same time, a (not so) funny thing has happened as the entire airline industry has wrestled with staffing issues, surly customers, and other business turbulence as travel demand has surged back to pre-pandemic levels.
 Dealing with any airline has become increasingly fraught.
 Airports are straining, too, and delays have been spiking at least since Memorial Day.
 Just this week United dropped 12% of its Newark flights, and American said it would stop flying to Dubuque, Iowa, and three other small cities.
 Stories of flight cancellations by the thousands, and furious travelers fuming at outrageous delays and scandalous customer service (hold times of four hours or more, for instance) have become routine.
 “I will never take JetBlue again!” one raging customer, stuck at JFK for 48 hours after a cancellation, recently told the New York Post.
 “I will walk before I fly JetBlue!”